Real Estate in Costa Rica

 We asked foreigners in Costa Rica what appliances are typically included in a rental, and, if there is anything else included or not included that a newcomer would not expect.
 Replies included:

 "In Costa Rica, the typical appliances found in a rental property include a fridge, stove, washing machine, and air conditioning.
 In some cases, additional items such as a dishwasher, clothes dryer, and microwave may also be provided.
-Utilities such as electricity and water will also generally be included in the cost of rent," said one in Costa Rica.
+Utilities such as electricity and water will also generally be included in the cost of rent," remarked one foreigner who made the move to Costa Rica.

 "Generally rental properties are fully applianced.
 Lower scale rental units will have the basics, no dishwasher, possibly only a stove top and not an oven.
 A washer may be included but generally not a dryer.
 On the higher end scale, these will be fully appliances with American style refrigerator, stove/oven, dishwasher, microwave and washer/dryer.
 Be especially observant if the condo complex has a community área with tables, chairs, sink/wáter availability, bathrooms and BBQ grill.
-This is especially attractive for entertaining friends and family," explained one expat in Playa Jaco (Jaco Beach).
+This is especially attractive for entertaining friends and family," explained one person living in Playa Jaco (Jaco Beach), Costa Rica.

 Additional Information about Searching for a Home in Costa Rica: